 Guardianship actually had its origins in the feudal system, with early guardians being largely concerned with the property of a child heir.
 However, as described in a 1985 Law Commission Working Paper, the purpose of guardianship was to change:

 “The institution of guardianship was originally of concern only to those who had property.
 It began as a lucrative incident of feudal tenure and developed as a means of safe-guarding a family’s property and securing its transmission from one generation to another.
 Subsequently it became the instrument for maintaining the authority of the father over the upbringing of his children.”

-As most people will be aware, until modern times our family law favoured husbands and fathers (for more on this, see this post), and guardianship was part of that thankfully bygone system.
+As most people will be aware, until modern times our family law favoured husbands and fathers and guardianship was part of that thankfully bygone system.
 Hence the law recognised the father as the children’s “natural” guardian (the word “natural” seems to have been used simply because it was the term used for an earlier form of guardianship relating to the heir apparent).
 The effect of natural guardianship was that the father alone had control over the person, education, religion and marriage of his children, until they reached the ‘age of discretion’ and in some respects up to the age of twenty one.
 While the father was alive the mother had no claims as natural guardian, and was originally in no better position than a stranger.

 However, during the nineteenth century the mother was given limited rights in relation to custody and access, and those rights were expanded in the twentieth century, culminating in the Guardianship Act 1973, which stated that the mother’s rights and authority were the same as the law allowed the father.

 However, despite those changes the rule of (common) law that the father was the sole natural guardian of his legitimate children was never abolished.
 Accordingly, when in 1988 the Law Commission carried out a review of child law, guardianship and custody, it recommended that the rule finally be abolished.
 That recommendation, along with most of the others made by the Commission, was included in the Children Act.